We are committed to transparent reporting on the progress we make towards achieving our sustainability strategy.

-H&M Group produces an annual sustainability performance report that covers sustainability strategies, challenges, activities, goals and performance for the global group operations of H & M Hennes & Mauritz AB (also called referred to as the H&M Group).
-The report includes eight H & M Group brands (& Other Stories, Afound, ARKET, COS, H&M, H&M Home, Monki, Weekday), as well as its wholly or partially-owned subsidiaries globally during our financial year from 1 December 2018 to 30 November 2019, unless stated otherwise.
-Data does not include Sellpy, which we bought a majority stake in partway through the financial year.
-See our Annual Report 2019 for a full list of entities.
+H&M Group produces an annual sustainability performance report (Sustainability Disclosure) that covers sustainability strategies, challenges, activities, goals and performance for the global group operations of H & M Hennes & Mauritz AB (also referred to as the H&M Group).
+The report includes eight H & M Group brands (& Other Stories, Afound, ARKET, COS, H&M, H&M Home, Monki, Weekday), as well as subsidiaries, wholly or partially-owned during our financial year from 1 December 2020 to 30 November 2021, unless stated otherwise.
+See our Annual and Sustainability Report 2021 for a full list of entities.

 Wherever possible, we report how we are addressing our key positive and negative impacts across our value chain.
 Our sustainability teams collect data from functions within H&M Group and from external parties such as suppliers and implementation partners.
-We include data, unless otherwise stated, only from business partners and supplier factories active and approved for production during the reporting period.
+We include data only from business partners and supplier factories active and approved for production during the reporting period, unless stated otherwise.
 We include the following factories in our scope:

 - Manufacturing and processing (i.e. washing or dyeing) factories owned or subcontracted by our suppliers.

 - Where stated, a select number of our suppliers’ own suppliers (i.e. fabric mills, fibre processors, spinners or tanneries) and suppliers for non-commercial goods (such as store interior suppliers).
 Of these, most are fabric and yarn suppliers that account for about 60% of our products.